Constantin Brâncuși: Death and legacy

+In November 1971, Brâncuși Memorial House was established in his birth village Hobița, as a branch of the Gorj County Muzeum.

 Brâncuși was elected posthumously to the Romanian Academy in 1990.

 Google commemorated his 135th birthday with a Doodle in 2011 consisting of seven of his works.

-Brâncuși's works are housed in the National Museum of Art of Romania (Bucharest), the Museum of Modern Art (New York City) and other museums around the world.
-The Philadelphia Museum of Art holds the largest collection of Brâncuși sculptures in the United States.
+Brâncuși's works are housed in museums around the world: in Romania at the National Museum of Art and Craiova Art Museum, in the US at the Museum of Modern Art (New York City) and the Philadelphia Museum of Art, the former holding the largest collection of Brâncuși sculptures in the United States.

+Constantin Brâncuși University in Târgu Jiu and a metro station in Bucharest are named after him.

-In 2015 the Romanian Parliament declared February 19 "The Brâncuși Day", a working holiday in Romania.
+In 2015, the Romanian Parliament declared February 19 "The Brâncuși Day", a working holiday in Romania.

-A metro station in Bucharest is named after Brâncuși.

 Director Mick Davis plans to make a biographical film about Brâncuși called The Sculptor, and British director Peter Greenaway said in 2017 that he is working on a film called Walking to Paris, a film which shows Brâncuși's journey from Bucharest to Paris.

 Art market

 Brâncuși's piece Madame L.R. sold for €29.185 million ($37.2 million) in 2009, setting a record price for a sculpture sold at auction.

 In May 2018, La Jeune Fille Sophistiquée (Portrait de Nancy Cunard), a polished bronze on a carved marble base (1932), sold for US$71 million (with fees) at Christie's New York, setting a world record auction price for the artist.